 Membership in the DAC shall be comprised of groups of representatives as follows:

-- A minimum of 3 and a maximum of 9 parents of students enrolled in the district’s public schools.
+- A minimum of 3 parents of students enrolled in the district’s public schools from a diverse geographical representation.

 - A minimum of 1 and a maximum of 3 teachers employed by the district.